Graph Neural Networks for Graphs with Heterophily: A Survey: Future Directions

 GNNs for heterophilic graphs are fast developing in the past few years.
 Beyond current research, there still remain several open challenges and opportunities worthy of further attention and exploration.
 In this section, we discuss the following directions to stimulate future research.

-\paragraph{Interpretability and Robustness.} Interpretability and robustness are two crucial aspects of GNN models in risk-sensitive or privacy-related application fields, \eg, healthcare and cybersecurity.
-Although there are several studies on the interpretability \cite{ying2019gnnexplainer,pgexplainer_luo2020parameterized} and robustness \cite{sun2018adversarial} for homophilic GNNs, how to explain the predictions of heterophilic GNNs and how to conduct adversarial learning on heterophilic graphs are still under-explored.
-Heterophily makes these tasks more challenging than homophily: for interpretability, since most local neighbor nodes are not in the same class as the ego nodes, extracting explainable subgraphs from highly heterophilic graph data is much harder, where both proximal and distant topological structures are required to be discovered and exploited; for robustness, simply adding/detecting the node pairs with low similarities for attacking/defending homophilic GNNs may not work for heterophilic GNNs, since the ego nodes connected by unperturbed edges inherently have dissimilar features with neighbor nodes.
-Hence, complex heterophilic topologies and semantics desire more targeted adversarial attack and defence techniques.
+\textbf{Interpretable Heterophilic GNNs.} Interpretability is a crucial aspect of GNN models in risk-sensitive or privacy-related application fields, \eg, healthcare and cybersecurity.
+Although there are several studies on the interpretability \cite{ying2019gnnexplainer,pgexplainer_luo2020parameterized,agarwal2023evaluating} for homophilic GNNs, how to explain the predictions of heterophilic GNNs is still under-explored.
+Heterophily makes interpretability more challenging than homophily: since most local neighbor nodes are not in the same class as the ego nodes, extracting explainable subgraphs from highly heterophilic graph data is much harder, where both proximal and distant topological structures are required to be discovered and exploited.
+For instance, ShapeGGen~\cite{agarwal2023evaluating} typically proposed a dataset generator that can automatically generate a variety of benchmark datasets (\eg, varying graph sizes, degree distributions, homophilic and heterophilic graphs), accompanied by ground-truth explanations From the data-centric view of heterophilic graphs, how to extract explainable subgraphs under complex similarity relationships between ego nodes and their potential neighbors on heterophilic graphs for interpretability is an open question.
+Moreover, from the model-centric view of heterophilic GNNs, how to explain the model's predictions on graphs with different degrees of heterophily also deserves further exploration.